Learn how to find and exploit 0-days, and profit from the best bugs

 Frequently Asked Questions

-What is the MCSI Method™?
+• What is the MCSI Method™?

-• Are solutions included in certifications and bundles?
+• Are solutions disclosed and available?

 • No. Our method of teaching cyber security consists of challenging you with real-world problem statements that you're expected to research and solve by doing your own research.
 This is how you'll be expected to work in the field.
 When you fail an exercise, we provide you with constructive feedback to improve and try again.

-• Do bundles, training content, or certificates ever expire?
+• Do exercises, training content, or certificates ever expire?
 Am I expected to buy again in the future?

-• Upon purchase, bundles and certificates are permanently unlocked with no recurring or ongoing fees.
+• Upon purchase, all the materials permanently unlocked with no recurring or ongoing fees.

 • Do I need to buy the training and the certification separately?